John-Lluch/SWRevealViewController/README.md

 ## Special Mentions

+A Special Thank you to Joan Martin who formely worked at http:/www.sweetwilliamsl.com and has recently being developing an app for http://www.citizen.tv.
+He had the original idea and implemented code for generic view deployment/undeployment and replacement of view controllers used in the class.

-A Xamarin Binding project for this controller is available for download at https://github.com/Vandborg/SWRevealViewController-XamarinBinding.
+Thanks to Jesper Vandborg for having contributed with a Xamarin Binding project for this controller that is available for download at https://github.com/Vandborg/SWRevealViewController-XamarinBinding.

-Thanks to Jesper Vandborg for having contributed to this.
+Early code and api was inspired on a similar class by Philip Kluz (Philip.Kluz@zuui.org)

 ## License